JacobMalin/donut-hell/README.md

 ## Relation to state-of-the-art

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Matsumoto and Ogawa^1^ recently released a paper detailing the state of the art for 4-d animation.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Matsumoto and Ogawa ^1^ recently released a paper detailing the state of the art for 4-d animation.
 They cross-referenced many different ways of making a 4-d interactive and presented their own approach with 4 screens displaying space from any choice of 3 of the 4 dimensions.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Like Matsumoto and Ogawa^1 we created a 4-d scene for the user to explore from the first person.
 However, in our implementation, the user can never see a different choice of axes in the same way they see along x,y, z space.
 Instead, the bar at the bottom of the user's screen communicates to them where they are in w-space in a much more compact, if less abounding, manner.